AllThatIsTheCase/AllThatIsTheCase.github.io/react.md

 ---

 Ah React.js, how I've come to hate you in the past few months.
-I now fully understand what the concept of [Javascript Fatigue](https://medium.com/@ericclemmons/javascript-fatigue-48d4011b6fc4#.yvusnn9n1).
+I now fully understand what the concept of [Javascript Fatigue](https://medium.com/@ericclemmons/javascript-fatigue-48d4011b6fc4#.yvusnn9n1) means.
 To get a React app going you need to assemble a million moving parts each of which of whom barely acknowledge each others existence.
 Any boilerplate project you might find is at least 6 months behind the curve which means it depends on node modules which changed incompatibly 5 months ago and 3 times since.
 If you go with the boilerplate for your UI toolkit, you can rest assured it